Junjuri/Four-DL-models-comparison-for-evaluating-CARS/README.md

 "VECTOR_model_weights.h5" --->referes weights of the model trained with VECTOR

-"Bi_LSTM_model_weights.h5" --->referes weights of the model trained with Bi-LSTM can be accseed vai request at rajendhar.j2008@gmail.com
+"Bi_LSTM_model_weights.h5" --->referes weights of the model trained with Bi-LSTM can be accseed via request at rajendhar.j2008@gmail.com

 ## Getting Started and Requirements
 You can use Python (TensorFlow 2.7.0) to test the pre-trained network.
 We have tested it in Spyder.